svaus/blog/content/posts/blazor/IntroductionToBlazor.md

 ## Conclusion

 Blazor is definitely a promising technology and is going to make full stack development complete in Dotnet ecosystem.
-So we can build SPA, API, Jobs, Server side MVC, Windows, Progressive Web App, mamy more in single language and framework.
+So we can build SPA, API, Jobs, Server side MVC, Windows, Progressive Web App, many more in single language and framework.
 Its truely one framework for all.